 I knew of you, but I chose not to get to know you.
 I read up on how you function but was never interested enough to apply what I read.

 I didn't love you, and that's what hurts the most.
-I allowed outside influences such as the fast-food peer pressure lead me into thinking I was doing the right thing.
+I allowed outside influences, such as fast-food peer pressure, to lead me into thinking I was doing the right thing.
 As your roommate, I'm saddened that I allowed us to get to this point.
 I've made a plethora of promises to get better, and I've failed you.

 I say all of this to say, thank you.
 I thank you for continuously giving me a second chance every day.
 I thank you for showing patience.
 I thank you for forgiving me before I make another mistake.
 I am humbled and blessed to have a friend so loyal and kind.

 In seven months, I will be 34, and before that lucky day arrives, I want to do everything in my power to make sure my body will be present on that particular day.
 I know, I know.
 We've had this song and dance too many times.
 I've let that woman dictate when to care for you.
 I've realized that it is a must that I preserve my body.
 Any subtle changes to my lifestyle would make you appreciate my love for you more.
 I can no longer sit on the sidelines on a hot California day and not want to reveal you to the world and take a dip in the pool to keep you cool.